CyanogenMod/android_device_htc_ville/README.md

 * Wifi

 Known issues:
-* Data state changes may not always acquire IP via DHCP
 * LPA volume is ridiculously high
 * Wifi tethering does not work
 * Wifi calling not available